dprushi59/Hand_Gesture_Recognition/README.md

 - Thumbs up:  Increase the volume
 - Thumbs down: Decrease the volume
-- Left swipe: 'Jump' backwards 10 seconds
+- Left swipe: 'Jump' backward 10 seconds
 - Right swipe: 'Jump' forward 10 seconds
 - Stop: Pause the movie

 Each video is a sequence of 30 frames (or images)

 ## Understanding the Dataset
-The training data consists of a few hundred videos categorised into one of the five classes.
+The training data consists of a few hundred videos categorized into one of the five classes.
 Each video (typically 2-3 seconds long) is divided into a sequence of 30 frames(images).
 These videos have been recorded by various people performing one of the five gestures in front of a webcam - similar to what the smart TV will use.

 The data is in a [zip](https://drive.google.com/uc?id=1ehyrYBQ5rbQQe6yL4XbLWe3FMvuVUGiL) file.
 The zip file contains a 'train' and a 'val' folder with two CSV files for the two folders.